Pete Carril

 Peter Joseph Carril (/kəˈrɪl/; July 10, 1930 – August 15, 2022) was an American basketball coach.
 He is best known as head coach of Princeton University for 30 years and for his use of the "Princeton offense".
 He also coached at Lehigh University and as an assistant with the Sacramento Kings in the National Basketball Association (NBA).

 Early life and education

 Carril was born in Bethlehem, Pennsylvania, on July 10, 1930.
-His father, an immigrant from Spain, was employed as a steelworker at Bethlehem Steel for four decades and brought up his son as a single father.
+His father José emigrated from León, Spain and was employed as a steelworker at Bethlehem Steel for four decades and brought up his son as a single father.
+His mother Angelina Rodriguez Carril was a native of Argentina.

-Carril attended Liberty High School in his hometown, where he was an all-state selection for Pennsylvania.
+Carril was a 1948 graduate of Liberty High School in his hometown, where he was an all-state selection for Pennsylvania.

 He then studied at Lafayette College in Easton, Pennsylvania, playing college basketball for the Lafayette Leopards under Butch van Breda Kolff.
 Carril was honored as a Little All-American during his senior year in 1952.
 While at Lafayette, he became a member of Delta Tau Delta International Fraternity.
+He earned a Bachelor of Arts in Spanish from Lafayette in 1952.

 After graduating from college, he served briefly in the U.S. Army.
-He later obtained a M.A. degree in educational administration from Lehigh University in Bethlehem, Pennsylvania in 1959.
+He later obtained a Master of Arts in Educational Administration from Lehigh University in Bethlehem, Pennsylvania in 1959.